 Virtual care options

 It’s a Saturday morning and your employee feels a sore throat coming on.
 Her doctor’s office is closed for the weekend, but she doesn’t want to risk a wait at urgent care or a high bill for a simple illness.
 For times like this, virtual care is a great option.
-From a phone, tablet or laptop—employees can quickly connect with a board-certified doctor wherever and whenever they need care.
+Employees can quickly connect with a board-certified doctor over the phone, through video chat or by submitting a questionnaire wherever and whenever they need care.
 Many doctors’ offices and hospital groups now offer virtual care to their patients 24 hours a day, 7 days a week.
 (Remember: for health emergencies, you should always go to the nearest ER or call 911).
 Be sure to check with your provider and health plan about virtual care services available to your employees.

 Price transparency tools

-Healthy employees are happier employees—it’s why so many companies offer various wellness benefits.
+Healthy employees are happier employees — it’s why so many companies offer various wellness benefits.
 Many health plans are now offering fitness incentives like gym memberships to help promote physical health and wellness.
 As one example: Priority Health employer group members have access to Active&Fit Direct.
-This program allows members to sign up for $25-per-month gym memberships.
+This program allows members to sign up for $25-per-month gym membership, plus a one-time enrollment fee (plus applicable taxes)*.
 Members can choose from more than 9,000 fitness centers nationwide.
 Check with your health insurance provider to see what kinds of fitness and wellness benefits are included to keep your employees moving throughout the year.

 Coverage for business travel